mindspore-ai/models/official/cv/crnn/README.md

 "num_step": 24,                              # num step for LSTM layer
 "use_dropout": True,                         # whether use dropout
-"blank": 36                                  # add blank for classification
+"blank": 36                                  # add blank for classification "train_dataset_path": ""                     # the path for train dataset
+"train_eval_dataset": "svt"                  # dastaset name, choices [synth, ic03, ic13, svt, iiit5k]
+"train_eval_dataset_path": ""                # the path for eval dataset
+"run_eval": False                            # Run evaluation when training, default is False.
+"eval_all_saved_ckpts": False                # Load all checkpoint for eval, default is False.
+"save_best_ckpt": True                       # Save best checkpoint when run_eval is True, default is True.
+"eval_start_epoch": 5                        # Evaluation start epoch when run_eval is True, default is 5.
+"eval_interval": 1                           # Evaluation interval when run_eval is True, default is 5.
 ```

 ### [Dataset Preparation](#contents)